accso/java9-jigsaw-depvis/README.md

 No software is ready, ever ;-) So here are some ideas left (any other feedback very welcome!):

 - [ ] Show requires transitive dependencies with a different line style
-- [ ] Include n-transitivity for requires-transitive
+- [ ] Include n-transitivity for requires-transitive (currently limited to 1-transitivity)
 - [ ] Allow filtering of individual relationships (black/white listing)
-- [ ] Include uses/provides relationships
-- [ ] Include the module's package names
 - [ ] Include a module's hash value
 - [ ] Currently, DepVis only shows modules from the Observable Modules (= module path and system modules).
 Alternatively allow to show modules from a Configuration.
 - [ ] Allow to configure colors, edge styles, node styles/shapes etc. via config file from outside (currently one needs to change Java class depvis.GraphVizHelper.java and recompile).
 - [ ] Adding a GraphViz legend seems only possible with `rankdir=LR`.
 This settings then flips the whole graph (as it cannot be done in a subgraph only).
 Any way to get around this?
 - [ ] Write the package name(s) to an exports-to edge
 - [ ] Layouting: Any text added as label to an edge should be visualized "closely"
-- [ ] Open Modules as new module type
-- [ ] usage of "opens" in module-info

 ### Latest changes
+- Include all requires static (both in printer and visualizer - visualized as in dotted blue arrows, also done in the legend)
+- Include all opens (only in the printer, not in the visualizer)
+- Include all opens-to (both in printer and visualizer - visualized as in orange arrows, also done in the legend)
+- Prints all uses and all provides (only in the printer, not in the visualizer)
+- Prints the contains, i.e. concealed packages (only in the printer, not in the visualizer)
+- Prints the main class (only in the printer, not in the visualizer)
+- Print output can now prefix each output line with the module name, see option `depvis.prefixWithModuleName`
+- Open Modules are now visualized as octagons
 - Migrated to Java 9 final release (181), migrated to Eclipse 4.7.1a
-- "requires public" in the module-info is now "requires transitive".

 ### Related projects
 Jigsaw examples, see https://github.com/accso/java9-jigsaw-examples : Java 9 Jigsaw modules example suite